GDGVIT/truthsense-ml/experiments/fluency/README.md

 ## Testing

 We tested all our models on both our own speaking samples and the full [Tim Urban TED talk](https://youtu.be/arj7oStGLkU?si=JnqCOG9LV-CtCS--).
 You can run your own tests using `testing.ipynb` — just update the paths to your `.wav` files.

+The testing file assumes for now that the samples are stored under a `samples` folder in the root project directory, change that path in order to test the models on your data.